Welcome back!

 What should I do if I forget to take or use this medication?

-If you forget to take a dose, take it as soon as you remember.
-Then take your next dose at the usual time.
-Do not take two doses to make up for the missed dose.
+If you forget to take a dose, take it as soon as you remember if it is not close to the next dose.
+Otherwise, you should skip the missed dose and take the next dose at the usual time.
+Do not take two doses together to make up for the missed dose.

 What precautions should I take when taking or using this medication?